201flaviosilva-labs/Bingo-Godot/README.md

 This is a Bingo game created for the FABAMAQ 1 week challenge.
 This game was developed with Godot 4.2.

+To play the game use this link: https://201flaviosilva-bingo.netlify.app/ or install the game in computer selecting the version and the platform: https://github.com/201flaviosilva/Bingo-Godot/releases

 ## Preview

 ### YouTube Video